 Photo field trips are a great way for us to share our common enjoyment of photography, learn some new techniques and share in camaraderie while getting to know our fellow club members.
-Our Outings Chairperson, Randy Scherkenbach, will be organizing more outings for 2017.
+Our Outings Chairperson, Randy Scherkenbach, will be organizing more outing for 2017.
 If you have some ideas of where you would like to see us go, please let Randy know.
 Better yet, why not offer to coordinate a field trip.
 It's not hard - find a place you would like to go, pick a date and we can announce it to the club.

 Future Events of Interest: